OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial.md

     <button class="ms-Button" id="open-dialog">Open Dialog</button><br/><br/>
     ```

 3. The dialog will prompt the user to enter a name and pass the user's name to the task pane.
 The task pane will display it in a label.
-Immediately below the `button` that you just added, add the following markup:
+Immediately after the `button` that you just added, add the following markup:

     ```html
     <label id="user-name"></label><br/><br/>